Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Women who have been vaccinated for HPV should still follow these guidelines.

-If you have had cervical cancer, talk to your doctor about the screening plan that's best for you.
+If you have had cervical cancer, talk to your healthcare provider about the screening plan that's best for you.